princefelix-23/CST8915_Assignment2/README.md

 4. **Connect to the AKS Cluster:**
    - Once the AKS cluster is deployed, navigate to the cluster in the Azure Portal.
    - In the overview page, click on **Connect**.
-   - Select **Azure CLI** tap.
+   - Select **Azure CLI** tab.
 You will need Azure CLI.
    - Login to your azure account using the following command:
      ```
      az login
      ```
    - Set the cluster subscription using the command shown in the portal:
      ```
-     az account set --subscription 'subscribtion-id'
+     az account set --subscription 'subscription-id'
      ```
    - Copy the command shown in the portal for configuring `kubectl`:
      ```
      az aks get-credentials --resource-group <DEMO> --name <YOUR-CLUSTER>
      ```
    - Verify Cluster Access:
-     - Test your connection with the following command and you should see details of the nodes in your AKS cluster if the connection is successful:
+     - Test your connection with the following command, and you should see details of the nodes in your AKS cluster if the connection is successful:
      ```
      kubectl get nodes
      ```